Ole Miss vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 20, 2021

 Vanderbilt Stats and Trends

-- Vanderbilt has four wins against the spread in 10 games this year.
+- Vanderbilt has four wins against the spread in 10 games this season.

-- This year, the Commodores are winless against the spread when entering a game as an underdog of 36.5 points or more.
+- The Commodores have been underdogs by 36.5 points or more one time this year and have not covered the spread once.

-- Vanderbilt's games this season have gone over the point total four times in nine opportunities (44.4%).
+- Vanderbilt's games this year have hit the over in 44.4% of its opportunities (four times in nine games with a set point total).

-- When Vanderbilt scores more than 26.2 points, it is 1-1 against the spread and 1-1 overall.
+- Vanderbilt is 1-1 against the spread and 1-1 overall when the team notches more than 26.2 points.

 - The Commodores have turned the ball over 17 times, two fewer times than the Rebels have forced turnovers (19).